akinsiraifedayo/inlovingmemory/README.md

 ## Forever in Our Hearts

-Though she has departed from this world, Grace Akinsira's spirit lives on in the hearts of all who knew her.
+Though she has departed from this world, Mrs Grace Akinsira's spirit lives on in the hearts of all who knew her.
 The love she gave, the lessons she taught, and the example she set will continue to guide us through the years ahead.

 Her memory is a blessing.
 Her legacy is eternal.